 Note the extremely simplistic interface.
 You can, of course, send models across from a PC, but any manual tasks are performed using the wheel on the printer’s front face.
 We really like that this model shows a timer, since it takes the guesswork out of printing and lets you better plan a day’s production.

-Now, one thing that immediately jumps out is the small build volume.
-This could be a particular problem given the cost of SLA resins compared to traditional filament.
+Now, one thing that instantly jumps out is the small build volume.
+This could be a problem given the cost of SLA resins compared to traditional filament.
 However, it appears that the Ember is designed for small-to-medium scale mass production.
-In other words, it lets you builds lots of little things very quickly, instead of taking hours to create standard-size objects.
+In other words, it lets you build lots of little things very quickly, instead of taking hours to create standard-size objects.

 You can expect a higher print quality from the Ember for the simple reason that it uses photo-sensitive resin instead of filament.
 However, even compared to other SLA printers, the overall quality is excellent.
 There’s minimal material waste, edges are clean, and even complex structures come out camera-ready.

 Everything about this printer hints at a production-line mentality: just take the low build volume, high speeds, and quickly interchangeable resin trays, for instance.
 Best of all, everything about this printer is open-source.
 This means that you can easily modify or optimize the internal workings and use whichever resin you find works best for a given task.

 Let’s be clear, though: while the Ember produces highly-detailed models, it’s primarily designed for fast prototyping.
 As such, if you’re looking to create hundreds of identical, consumer-ready products, you might need some form of post-processing team in place.
 For the most part, you’ll be fine, but over time, small variations are unavoidable.
 This is true for any printer, not just the Ember.